pitastrudl/globalid-website/README.md

 - Access for the Github Actions to AWS resources could be done by using an IAM role
 - Use conventional commits
 - Add releases on builds from main
+- For better security posture, custom scripts could be developed for CloudFront invalidations instead of using GH premade Actions
+- Make deployments only on merged PRs and protect the main branch